blakemizelle/aggregated-donation-progress-bar-euro/README.md

     *   Uses `display_percent` for `data-percent`, `style="width:..."`, and `aria-valuenow`.
     *   Uses `received_goal_cents` (raw integer) for `data-goal`.
     *   Uses `received_cents` (raw integer) for `data-amount`.

-This structure ensures calculations happen centrally, formatting happens display-time in the partial, and relies on the most robust Liquid methods identified through debugging.